Q. What is the title of the degree conferred through this program?

 Q. How much does the tuition cost?

-A. Wyoming in-state tuition is $650 per credit hour.
-Out-of-state tuition is $825 per credit hour.
-In-state tuition is extended to members of selected national pharmacy associations, to federal agency employees (including active-duty military) and to pharmacy residents.
+A. Wyoming in-state tuition is $676 per credit hour.
+Out-of-state tuition is $858 per credit hour.
+In-state tuition is extended to members of any national healthcare based organization or association related to a specific professions, to federal agency employees (including active-duty military) and to pharmacy and other healthcare related residents.

 Q. Does the University of Wyoming charge any fees in addition to the tuition?